 Due to Confucianism's long history, Koreans have many rules to follow in society.
 Age is one of the most important factors in Korean manners.
 Also, social status or relationships are important matters too.
 Being polite to those social superiors is very important in both talking and behaving wise.

 Usually, you can nod your head slightly when you greet.
 If you want to be more polite, you can lower your upper body more.
 If you greet your mother-in-law, for example, you'd better fold your body almost 90 degrees.
-Also, you are supposed to greet first when you see superiors.
+Also, if you are a younger person, you are supposed to greet first when you see superiors.
+Don't make your boss greet you first.

 When you see a superior and nod, the superior may reach for a handshake.
 When he or she offers handshaking, you will hold his or her hand with your two hands and still nod your head.
 You are not allowed to offer your hand first!